xircon/pyside-fm/README.md

 You can also press `P` in a file pane to preview the selected supported file in the other pane.

+Full-pane preview:

+- Uses the whole opposite pane, not a small embedded preview area.
+- Text previews are readable and scrollable.
+- Image previews scale to fit and can be zoomed.
+- PDF previews use a light background for readability.
+- Press Escape to close and return that pane to its normal file view.

 PDF preview:

 - Shows rendered PDF pages.